Artiscow/Alien-CRT-KDE-Plasma-Theme/README.md

 ---

-## ⭐ Recommended setup
+## My favourite setup

-**MU-TH-UR Console** boot splash + **System Online** Plasma splash - the ship's computer runs its startup self-test as you boot, then the emblem powers on as your desktop comes up.
+**MU-TH-UR Console** boot splash + **System Online** Plasma splash - the ship's computer runs its startup self-test as you boot, then the emblem powers on as your desktop comes up (it is also short enough to be a meaningful after-login splash.

-Run everything from **inside this folder** (`cd` into it first).
+Run everything from **inside this folder** (`cd` into it first or find the folder and right click 'Open Terminal Here').

 **1 · GRUB menu**
 ```bash